rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     I feel like the road to addressing Carnap, the issues he should have acknowledged, is that some of our abstract classes are *super fucking natural*.
-    The success of some instances of our abstract internal languages should lead one, through the same methods of scientific inference that we do within the internal language, to do *abduction to natural kinds* in the external world and to deny the likely success of that abduction is to plead that there is a conspiracy.
+    The success of some instances of our abstract internal languages should lead one, through the same methods of scientific inference that we do within the internal language,
+    to do *abduction to natural kinds* in the external world.
+    To deny the likely success of that abduction is to plead that there is a conspiracy.

 --------------------------------------------------------------------------------